Blue (Da Ba Dee)

-"Blue (Da Ba Dee)" is a novelty song by Italian music group Eiffel 65.
+"Blue (Da Ba Dee)" is a song by Italian music group Eiffel 65.
 It was first released in October 1998 in Italy by Skooby Records and became internationally successful the following year.
-It is the lead single of the group's 1999 debut album, Europop.
+It is the lead single from the group's 1999 debut album, Europop.

 "Blue (Da Ba Dee)" was developed before the formation of the group by its future members Jeffrey Jey (Gianfranco Randone), Maurizio Lobina and Gabry Ponte and producer Massimo Gabutti, while working at Bliss Corporation in Turin.
 It was inspired by a piano hook composed by Lobina, and written by Randone, Lobina and Gabuti, with Ponte working on the beats and final arrangement.
 When released in 1998, it achieved little success, but became very popular globally the following year once it was broadcast on the radio.

 The song is the group's most popular single and among the biggest-selling songs of 1999, reaching number one in at least 18 countries, charting at number three in Italy, and peaking at number six on the US Billboard Hot 100 in January 2000.
 In the United Kingdom, the song initially entered the top 40 of the UK Singles Chart purely on import sales; it was only the third single to do this.
 The song also received a Grammy Award nomination for Best Dance Recording at the 2001 Grammy Awards.
 "Blue (Da Ba Dee)" has also been heavily sampled and remixed in later years.